-Over the years there has been a significant improvisation in the performance of GPU (Graphical Processing Unit).
+Over the years, there has been a significant improvement in the performance of GPU (Graphical Processing Unit).
 As the technology scene is evolving day by day, the current trend GPUs are capable of handling more and more complex content than the previous generations.
 GPU is responsible for the faster computation of graphical content that boosts the performance of video and graphics.
-It basically lessens the work of CPU and produces a smooth, faster video and graphics.
+It lessens the work of the CPU and produces smooth, faster video and graphics.

-Multimedia content like videos is heavily used on a day to day basis be it an entertainment industry or computer simulations or even a multimedia games.
-While the high-quality graphics solution is provided by the graphical and multimedia drivers, users are facing problems related to GPU drivers in Windows 10.
+Multimedia content like videos is heavily used on a day-to-day basis, be it the entertainment industry or computer simulations or even multimedia games.
+While the graphical and multimedia drivers provide high-quality graphics solution, users are facing problems related to GPU drivers in Windows 11/10.

-Users who have recently upgraded to Windows 10 or have their graphics driver updated (atikmpag.sys nvlddmkm.sys or igdkmd64.sys) are facing blue screen of death error before starting the Window.
-The system displays the blue screen error as VIDEO_TDR_FAILURE.
+Users who have recently upgraded to Windows 11/10 or have their graphics driver updated (atikmpag.sys nvlddmkm.sys, igdkmd32.sys, amdkmdag.sys or igdkmd64.sys) are facing a blue screen of death error before starting the Window.
+The system displays the blue screen error as VIDEO_TDR_FAILURE 0x00000116.
+The Video_TDR_Failure error is related to a dysfunctional graphics card or graphics card driver and can be caused due to atikmpag.sys nvlddmkm.sys or igdkmd64.sys files.
 This BSOD (Blue Screen of Death) also occurs after the unexpected restart of the computer.
-VIDEO_TDR_FAILURE error seizes the normal function of graphics card driver which eventually stops responding.
+VIDEO_TDR_FAILURE error seizes the normal function of the graphics card driver which eventually stops responding.

 When asked, select the checkmark on Delete the driver software for this device and hit Enter.

 Reboot your system into normal mode.

 Install the latest version of the driver for your system using the Scan for hardware changes option.

 The idea is to ensure that you have a fresh installation of the latest driver for the device.